cincuranet/blog/_posts/2016-05-17-233561-ado-net-provider-5-0-0-0-for-firebird-is-ready.md

 This release contains two new big features, both focused on Firebird 3.
 The `BOOLEAN` datatype is now supported (except Entity Framework mapping, currently).
 And SRP authentication is supported on Firebird 3.
 I think these are the most fundamental new features so I'm releasing it now.
 There's more to come.

+Also internals of the protocol handling were refactored and slightly cleaned up (and more to do).
+Hopefully that will enable easier improvements and fixes in the future.

 <!-- excerpt -->

 Overview of changes can be found in [tracker][4].